 - 53. Advertising is intended to inform and educate the public about available mediation services.
 Mediators must ensure that advertisements are compatible with the standards and ethics of the profession. - 54.
 A mediator must not make any false, misleading, or exaggerated claims including claims about the mediation process, its costs and benefits, or about the mediator's skills or qualifications. - 55.
-A mediator may only advertise their mediation services in areas in which they are accredited. - 56.
+Only OAFM Accredited Members may advertise their mediation services using the OAFM trademarked logo. - 56.
 Mediators may represent themselves as specialists in certain areas of practice only if they can provide evidence of specialized training, extensive experience or education. - 57.
 A mediator must not solicit in a manner that gives an appearance of partiality for or against a party or otherwise undermines the integrity of the mediation process. - 58.
 A mediator must not communicate to others in promotional materials or other forms of communication the names of participants served without their written consent.